A person working on a structure near a harbor with boats and buildings in the background.

 Khasab

-Written by: Luca Krohn Last updated at: March 4, 2025
+Written by: Luca Krohn Last updated at: May 21, 2025

-Khasab – the Remote Grower
+Khasab – the remote producer

-The Sights of the City
+The sights of the city

 Discover Oman with experts who have called it their home